neoaksa/Application-of-DL-to-CFD/Journal.md

 }
 ```
 2. run `decomposePar` to generate a set of subfolder, one of each processor
-3. run openMPI in single machine `mpirun machines -np 8 icoFoam -parallel`, if we run on multi machine, we should add hostfile which indecates which is master and its slaves.
+3. run openMPI in single machine `mpirun -np 8 solvername -parallel`, if we run on multi machine, we should add hostfile which indecates which is master and its slaves.
 4. recontruct mesh and data using `reconstructPar`